 You will learn how to care for animals including a range of animals and work situations.

-You will learn about animal health, welfare, behaviour, animal accommodation, animal handling, care of exotic species and zoo animals, and feeding and watering.
+You will learn about animal health, welfare, behaviour, animal accommodation, animal handling and feeding and watering.
 You will also learn about the industry, including employment opportunities and regulations.

 Course entry requirements

 To join this course, you need four GCSEs at grade 4 (C), including English, maths and science.